Car Accident In Brooklyn?

-Brooklyn is the most populous county in New York city with nearly 3 million residents.
 Whether you are driving on Fort Hamilton Parkway, Flatbush Avenue or any of the other busy streets in Brooklyn, the roadways have become increasingly busier over the years.
 As the number of cars on the road increases, so do the number of accidents.
 Here are some important things you should know if you were hurt in a car accident in Brooklyn.

 How Do You Prove (and Win) a Brooklyn Car Accident Case

 In addition to proving fault, you must also prove that your injury is a qualifying injury under New York’s Insurance Law.
-Under the law, if your injury does not meet this threshold requirement, your case must be dismissed.
+Under this provision of the law, your injury must meet a certain “threshold” or minimum requirements to be entitled to a settlement or verdict at trial.
 This law is sometimes referred to as the serious injury requirement.
-This law applies in every type of car accident that results in personal injury, including accidents involving: cars, pedestriansbikes as well as bus passengers.
-It is import to understand that even if the car accident was caused by a drunk driver, or was otherwise 100% the fault of the other driver, you must still prove a qualifying injury to be entitled to a recovery.
+This law applies to most car accident cases that result in personal injury, including accidents involving: cars, pedestrians, bikes as well as bus passengers.
+It does not, however, apply to cases involving motorcycle operators who are injured in an accident.

 What If The Accident Was Also My Fault?

 When a case goes to trial, the jury will be asked to assign a percentage of fault to each person involved in the accident.
 This is known as comparative negligence.
 As a result ,the jury will look at the conduct of each driver and decide: 1) who was at fault; and 2) what percentage of fault each driver has for causing the accident.
-For example, if two cars are approaching an intersection, a jury could find the defendant driver was 90% at fault for disregarding the red light, but could also find that the injured party was 10% at fault for failing to avoid the accident when it was possible to do so.
-When this happens, the award to the plaintiff is reduced by their percentage of fault, or in this case, there would be a 10% reduction in the award.

 How Are My Medical Bills Paid If I Am In a Car Accident?

 People hurt in car accidents will have hospital and medical bills related to the accident.
 They will also, sometimes, be unable to return to work for extended periods of time.
 Fortunately, under New York’s No-Fault Insurance law, your hospital and medical bills are covered.
 Additionally, you are entitled to reimbursement of your lost earnings as well as other incidental expenses.
 You are required to fill out a No-Fault application within 30 days of the accident to be eligible.
-Click here for more information.

 What If the Other Vehicle Is Uninsured?